AndresRodriguezToca/Bank-Deposit-System/README.md

 # Bank-Deposit-System
 GUI Program that access directly to a database.
-Users can "create a account", deposit money and retrieve it as well.
+Users can "create an account", deposit money and retrieve it as well.
 "Server Hosted Privatly using MySQL"

 **First folder contains the fist time submission.**